chisomgbata/wishlist/README.md

 ## Setup Instructions

-You can setup the project locally or use a hosted version at `wishlist.chisom.shop`
+You can setup the project locally or use a hosted version at [wishlist.chisom.shop](https://wishlist.chisom.shop)

-You can also use a visual api documentation `wishlist.chisom.shop/docs/api`
+You can also use a visual API documentation at [wishlist.chisom.shop/docs/api](https://wishlist.chisom.shop/docs/api)

-The Open API spec is also available at `wishlist.chisom.shop/docs/api.json`
+The Open API spec is also available at [wishlist.chisom.shop/docs/api.json](https://wishlist.chisom.shop/docs/api.json)

 If you prefer Postman you can import the Postman collection at [postman.json](http://wishlist.chisom.shop/postman.json)